 The Company's financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the EU, including interpretations issued by the IFRS Interpretations Committee, and with those parts of the Companies Act 2006 applicable to companies reporting under IFRS.
-The financial information has been prepared under the historical cost convention, as modified by the application of fair value measurements.
+The financial information has been prepared under the historical cost convention.